almeida85/repoSeq/README.md

 - Extracts sequences from PDB files.
 - Performs BLAST search
 - Generates a file with useful data of the protein.
 Based in ProtParam Tools from Expasy
-- Calculates the extintion coeficient from the sequence
+- Calculates the extinction coefficient from the sequence

 Contact: yasser.almeida@gmail.com